 The rooms are beautifully decorated, fully stocked with everything you will need at your home away from home including a coffee maker, microwave, refrigerator, and fresh linens.
 Our room overlooked the pool area and it welcomed us with a warm, cozy feel.

-The front desk offered fresh baked cookies and the staff was always ready to point us in the right direction of our next adventure, offering suggestions and their insider tips to make the most of our stay.
+The front desk offered fresh baked cookies and the staff was always ready to point us in the right direction of our next adventure, offering suggestions and insider tips to make the most of our stay.
 The location could not have been better, no matter what you want to do or see while in the beautiful town of Thermopolis, this is the place to stay.

 Have you ever visited Thermopolis, Wyoming?
 Tell me all about it by leaving a comment below, I can’t wait to hear more about this must-visit travel destination.